 Press one of the buttons (physically or in the UI) and enter a script which should be executed when the button is pressed or released.
 Please see the chapter Script Language for more information how to enter commands.

 Select a fader to edit which PB Sequence or which PB Device parameter should be controlled with it.
-Enter the Site and Device ID from the Layer in Pandoras Box, which you would like to control, e.g. "2.1" or "2.1 3.1" in case you like to control the first Layer of Site 2 and 3 at the same time.
-If you like to send the inverted fader value (i.e. "0" when fader says "255") to a parameter, fill out the two fields "Device (INV)" and "Parameter (INV)".
+Enter the Site and Device ID from the Layer in Pandoras Box, which you would like to control, e.g. "2.1" or "2.1 3.1" in case you would like to control the first Layer of Site 2 and 3 at the same time.
+If you would like to send the inverted fader value (i.e. "0" when fader says "255") to a parameter, fill out the two fields "Device (INV)" and "Parameter (INV)".

 Press "OK" or "Apply" to save your changes or check the option "Apply Changes Automatically".